filimon-danopoulos/filimon-danopoulos.github.io/released/2014-11-15_Metasploitable-2.md

 This doesn't tell me the affected version so I check the security focus [link](http://www.securityfocus.com/bid/20418) found under references.
-One of the affected versions is the one the target are running, sweet!
+One of the affected versions is the one the target is running, sweet, let's do this!

     msf > use auxiliary/scanner/ssh/ssh_enumusers
     msf auxiliary(ssh_enumusers) > show options